How To Review Locations

 Follow these simple steps to provide the best quality reviews.

 Let's Get Started!

 Anyone can review or “map” a location.
-The more reviews the app has, the more valuable the ratings are to those in need.
+The more reviews the app has, the more valuable the ratings are to people with impairments.
 Photos and comments can be particularly useful.

-The app uses a simple 3-part rating system that was designed to be accessible by people with cognitive disabilities.
+The app uses a simple 3-part rating system that was designed to be accessible by people of all abilities.
 The ratings can be generally applied as follows: